bevchou/hacking-the-browser/extra-topic-write-up/how-companies-track-you.md

 ## What do I do about this?

 First of all, these is a lot of info that we voluntarily give to companies and websites.
 Like when we sign up for Facebook and other social media sites, they often ask for your e-mail, birthday, and other kinds of personal info.
 Once you're on these sites, they can also see everything you do on their platform.
-If you're concerned you might consider avoiding voluntarily giving up your info.

 You can also see which cookies are being used on each site by clicking on the info button in the address bar of chrome.
 Here are examples of HTTPS and HTTP sites.